yet-another-static-site-generator/yass/docs/configuration.md

 Possible settings for project:

-- LayoutDirectory - the path (related to project directory path) where are stored files with pages layouts.
+- LayoutDirectory - the path (absolute or related to project directory path) where are stored files with pages layouts.
 Standard value for this is setting is `_layouts`.
-- OutputDirectory - the path (related to project directory path) where generated site will be stored.
+- OutputDirectory - the path (absolute related to project directory path) where generated site will be stored.
 Standard values for this setting is `_output`.
-- ModulesDirectory - the path (related to project directory path) where the program modules will be stored.
+- ModulesDirectory - the path (absolute or related to project directory path) where the program modules will be stored.
 Standard values for this setting is `_modules`.
 - ExcludedFiles - the list of excluded files and directories from the list of sources used to generating the site.
 All paths must be relative to the